 What would you like to change about our marriage?

 This is a question that can be difficult for some people to answer.
 After all, if everything is generally okay, why change anything?
 However, it can also be a very valuable exercise to undertake together as a couple.
 It can help you to identify areas in your relationship that need improvement and work together to make the necessary changes.

-> Some couples may find it helpful to start by writing down what they like about their marriage.
+Some couples may find it helpful to start by writing down what they like about their marriage.
 This can serve as a foundation on which to build further change.
-From there, they can move on to discussing things that they would like to see different.
-This could include anything from how they communicate with each other, to how they handle disagreements or conflict.
+From there, they can move on to discussing things that they would like to see differently.
+This could include anything from how they communicate with each other and handle disagreements or conflicts.

-> It’s important that both partners feel heard and understood in this process.
+It’s important that both partners feel heard and understood in this process.